terraform-ibm-modules/terraform-ibm-cos/solutions/secure/README.md

 # Cloud Object Storage for IBM Cloud - Financial Services Cloud solution

-This architecture creates an Cloud Object Storage(COS) on IBM Cloud®.
-The solution supports provisioning the following resources:
+This architecture creates an Cloud Object Storage(COS) on IBM Cloud®  and supports provisioning the following resources:

-- (Optional) A resource group
+- A resource group, if one is not passed in.
 - A Cloud Object Storage(COS) for IBM Cloud, set up with
     - KMS encryption to encrypt data
     - Monitoring and Activity Tracking to capture information regarding the events in the COS.